Xiuchen519/Amazon-KDDCUP-23/README.md

 - Run `data_preprocess/phase2/data_split.ipynb` with random seed `2022`  to split data.

-In phase2 we use the same data split as LYX.
-We split data sperately for every locale and train individual models for every locale.
+In phase 2 we use the same data split as LYX.
+We split data separately for every locale and train individual models for every locale.

-First, for every locale, we split the train sessions into training dataset and validation dataset in a ratio of 0.92 to 0.08.
-We utilize the last items in sessions of validation dataset to assess models' performance offline.
-And second, we remove the next items of the sessions in validation dataset and use the sessions without next items in validation dataset and test dataset to extend training dataset.
+First, for every locale, we split the training sessions into the training dataset and validation dataset in a ratio of 0.92 to 0.08.
+We utilize the last items in sessions of the validation dataset to assess models' performance offline.
+And second, we remove the next items of the sessions in the validation dataset and use the sessions without the next items in the validation dataset and test dataset to extend the training dataset.
 The figure below shows this process.

 <img src="imgs/data_split.png" style="zoom: 50%;" />

 ### Product Feature Process

-- Run `data_preprocess/product_feature_process.ipynb` to get processed product.
+- Run `data_preprocess/product_feature_process.ipynb` to get the processed product.

 Product features are processed before they are used by models.

-For color, we discard unpopular colors and split color text containing multi colors into color list.
+For color, we discard unpopular colors and split color text containing multi-colors into a color list.

-For price, we replace the abnormal price 40000000.07 with the average price in corresponding locale.
+For price, we replace the abnormal price 40000000.07 with the average price in the corresponding locale.

-For brand, material and author, we converted all the words to lowercase.
+For brand, material, and author, we converted all the words to lowercase.

-And we append color, brand, material and author features to the end of title and desc features.
+And we append color, brand, material, and author features to the end of the title and desc features.

 ## Train Single Model